LTUC/amman-dotnet-401d2/Curriculum/Class44/lab/README.md

 ## Overview

 Today you and your partners will find and develop a meaningful way to contribute back to the development community at large by finding an open source project which you can participate in.
-You may not actually make it all the way to a PR today, but should challenge yourself to find a repository, determine a root cause analysis on one of the issues, and potentially submit a PR.
+You may not actually make it all the way to a PR today, but should challenge yourself to find a repository, determine a root cause analysis on one of the issues, and potentially submit a PR back to the original repository.

 ### Resources
-Review the following readings
+Review the following readings to learn more about open source contributions

 - Read: [First Timers Only](https://www.firsttimersonly.com/){:target="_blank"}
 - Read: [Quora: What are Github projects that are friendly to beginner coders](https://www.quora.com/What-are-GitHub-projects-that-are-friendly-to-beginner-coders){:target="_blank"}